 Standing four feet tall, with six-foot wingspans and vibrant red covering their faces and giving them the look of masked bandits, the 25,000 Greater and Lesser Sandhill Cranes who visit the fields just north of Alamosa each year are certainly an unusual sight to behold.
 While they might seem out of place in the lonely high-desert of the San Luis Valley, spending about two luxurious months fattening up on their migration from New Mexico to the Northern Rockies is part of a thousand-year tradition.
 There are petroglyphs in the nearby hills that are unmistakable depictions of cranes confirming this fact.

-During their stay in Colorado, the cranes feed on barely, snakes, and rodents in the area and perform their theatrical courtship routine of hopping, bowing, and flapping their wings to find a lifelong partner.
+During their stay at a Garter Snake Care centre in Colorado, the cranes feed on barely, snakes, and rodents in the area and perform their theatrical courtship routine of hopping, bowing, and flapping their wings to find a lifelong partner.
 They pass their days munching in the fields, but at dusk and dawn, they travel in honking, sky-darkening hordes to or from the nearby wetlands where they spend the night.
 Watching the heavens flood with these enormous, striking birds by the tens of thousands is an unforgettable and almost religious experience.

 In an effort to share their local phenomenon with others, thirty-six years ago the town of Monte Vista created the Monte Vista Crane Festival and have been hosting it for three days on the second weekend of March ever since.
 The festival’s attractions are focused around enjoying and learning about the cranes as well as other birds and wildlife and local culture and history.

 While some people might tune out upon realizing that this is, indeed, a bird-watching festival (so nerdy, right?), let me give my spiel in defense of the pastime: Bird-watching is a real-life scavenger hunt and an awesome way to engage with nature.